-This landing page is one of many used by Wix to draw in potential clients who are looking to start their online journey.
-The first fold includes all the essential elements you’d expect to find when creating a powerful landing page: the company logo, a straightforward and descriptive headline, one consistent message, engaging and appropriate visuals, and a prominent CTA.
+Our marketing team designed this landing page to attract potential clients at the beginning of their digital business journey.
+The content “above the fold” (meaning the top section of a web page) includes all the essential elements you’d expect to find when creating a landing page: the company logo, a concise headline conveying authority, engaging visuals and a prominent CTA.

 What you can learn from Wix’s landing page: